A Systematic Literature Review on the Impact of Formatting Elements on Code Legibility: Results

 \subsection{Spacing}

-This group assembles studies that investigate different types of spacing in source code. \cite{Miara1983} conducted an experiment with 54 novice students and 32 experienced students to evaluate the influence of indentation levels and blocked code on program comprehension.
-In this experiment, the authors used the following independent variables: level of indentation (zero, two, four, and six spaces), level of experience (novice and expert), and method of block indentation (nonblocked and blocked).
-In the experiment, each subject received a program in Pascal using one of the levels of indentation and one of the methods of block indentation; in addition, a quiz with ten questions required subjects to (i) select the correct answer about code characteristics (\textsf{Trace} and \textsf{Inspect}), (ii) explain what the code does (Present), and (iii) to provide an opinion on the difficulty of the task (\textsf{Giving an opinion}).
-They considered two dependent variables: how many questions were correct (score between 1-10) and the rating of the subjective opinion.
-The results showed that there are significant differences between novices and experts (ANOVA, $p < 0.001$) and between indentation levels (ANOVA, $p = 0.013$), where two characters produced the best results.
+This group assembles studies about different types of spacing in source code. \autoref{summary-spacing} presents a summary of the analyzed results.

+\textbf{Indentation.} \cite{Miara1983} conducted an experiment with 54 novice students and 32 professional developers and experienced students (i.e., people with three or more years of programming experience) to evaluate the influence of indentation levels and blocked code on program comprehension.
+In the experiment, the authors used the following independent variables: level of indentation (zero, two, four, and six spaces), level of experience (novice and expert), and method of block indentation (blocked and non-blocked): the latter belongs to block delimiters, so it is presented in \autoref{sec:block_delimiters}.
+Each subject received a program in Pascal using one of the levels of indentation and one of the methods of block indentation, accompanied by a quiz with 10 questions that required subjects to (i) select the correct answer about code characteristics (\textsf{Trace} and \textsf{Inspect}), (ii) explain what the code does (\textsf{Present}), and (iii) provide an opinion on the difficulty of the task (\textsf{Giving an opinion}).
+The authors considered two dependent variables: the number of questions correctly answered (score between 1-10) and the rating of the subjective opinion.
+The results showed that there are significant differences between novices and experts (ANOVA, $p < 0.001$) and between indentation levels (ANOVA, $p = 0.013$), where two-space indentation resulted in the best results.